yiisoft/yii2-app-advanced/docs/guide/start-installation.md

 The command installs the advanced application in a directory named `yii-application`.
 You can choose a different directory name if you want.

+You can choose a different directory name if you want.
+It uses [asset-packagist](https://asset-packagist.org/) for managing bower and npm package dependencies through Composer.
+Also you can use [asset-plugin](https://packagist.org/packages/fxp/composer-asset-plugin), as in earlier versions, but it works slowly.

 ## Install from an Archive File

 Extract the archive file downloaded from [yiiframework.com](http://www.yiiframework.com/download/) to